-Alternative methods of building procurement.
-Detailed comparison of standard contracts in current use.
-Advanced contract administration procedures.
-Partial architectural services and liability.
+Legal implications of architectural practice.
+Liabilities of architects.
+The architect/client agreement.
+Types of building contract and methods of building procurement.
+Tendering and negotiating.
+Contract administration procedures.
 Professional defensive measures and crisis management.
 Introduction to management theory.
-The structure and organisation of an architectural office; aspects of company and partnership law and insurance.
-Business principles and management procedures relevant to an architectural office.
+The structure and organisation of an architectural office.
+Aspects of company and partnership law and insurance.
+Business principles and management procedures relevant to an architectural practice.